This post contains affiliate links.

 An open container of buttermilk will last about two weeks in your refrigerator.
 Most substitutes will likely last a little less.
 Powdered buttermilk will last 3+ years unopened and 6-12 months once opened.
 Powdered is a great option for keeping buttermilk at the ready and not having to think about what to do with excess as you can easily make just what you need.

 You can also freeze buttermilk.
 Put your leftover buttermilk into ice cube trays and freeze it.
 Once frozen you can move it into a storage bag.
-You could also simply pour set amounts into ziploc bags and freeze them in convenient cooking amounts like ½ cup, 1 cup, etc. It will generally last frozen for 3 months or longer.
+You could also simply pour set amounts into Ziploc bags and freeze them in convenient cooking amounts like ½ cup, 1 cup, etc. It will generally last frozen for 3 months or longer.

 Trivia Answer